Sideboard (cards): Yu-Gi-Oh!

 In the Yu-Gi-Oh!
 Trading Card Game, a player may have a playing deck, an "extra deck" consisting of Fusion Monsters, Synchro Monsters, Xyz Monsters, and Link Monsters and an optional side deck of up to 15 cards.
 A player may exchange any number of cards between the side deck and the playing or extra deck after each duel, but the number of cards in the side deck after the exchange must be the same as the number of cards before the exchange.
 Versions of the rules before November 2009 did not allow exchanges between the side deck and the extra deck.

 Players must show each other their side decks after shuffling and cutting their playing deck, and record the number of cards in the side deck.
 If a player exchanges cards after a duel during a multi-duel match (such as in tournament play), the player must demonstrate that the number of cards in the side deck has not changed.

-A player may have no more than three copies of "a card that has the same name" (such as different versions of the same card) between the playing deck, extra deck, and side deck, two if the card is included in the semi-limited list, one if the card is included in the limited list, and none if the card is in the banned list.
+A player may have no more than three copies of "a card that has the same name" (such as different versions of the same card) between the playing deck, extra deck, and side deck, two if the card is included in the semi-limited list, one if the card is included in the limited list, and none if the card is in the forbidden list.

 The exchange enables a player to modify the playing deck to suit a game strategy against the opponent.